AstraZeneca says late-stage trials of its COVID-19 vaccine were 'highly effective' in preventing disease | CBC News

 The trial looked at two different dosing regimens.
 A half dose of the vaccine followed by a full dose at least one month apart was 90 per cent effective.
 A second regimen using two full doses one month apart was 62 per cent effective.
 The combined results showed an average efficacy rate of 70 per cent.

-Yet unlike many of its rivals, the AstraZeneca-Oxford vaccine does not have to be stored at ultra-cold temperatures, making it far easier to distribute in developing countries.
+Unlike the Pfizer and Moderna vaccines, the Oxford-AstraZeneca candidate doesn't have to be stored at ultra-cold temperatures, making it easier to distribute, especially in developing countries.
+All three vaccines must be approved by regulators before they can be widely distributed.

-AstraZeneca CEO Pascal Soriot said the simple supply chain for AstraZeneca's vaccine and the company's commitment to provide it on a non-profit basis during the pandemic mean it will be affordable and available to people around the world.
+"The Oxford vaccine can be stored in the fridge, as opposed to the freezer like the other two vaccines, which means it is a more practical solution for use worldwide," said Peter Horby, professor of Emerging Infectious Diseases and Global Health at Oxford.

+The results come as COVID-19 infection rates are rising in most U.S. states and in many countries, including Canada, amid a resurgence of the virus, which is once again prompting governments to shut down businesses and restrict social gatherings around the world.
+England is still in the middle of a four-week lockdown that has closed all non-essential shops, while in the U.S., the government's top health agency has recommended that Americans not travel to visit family and friends over the Thanksgiving holiday this week.

 Incredibly exciting news the Oxford vaccine has proved so effective in trials.
 There are still further safety checks ahead, but these are fantastic results. <br><br>Well done to our brilliant scientists at <a href="https://twitter.com/UniofOxford?ref_src=twsrc%5Etfw">@UniofOxford</a> & <a href="https://twitter.com/AstraZeneca?ref_src=twsrc%5Etfw">@AstraZeneca</a>, and all who volunteered in the trials. <a href="https://t.co/84o8TKhQga">https://t.co/84o8TKhQga</a>—@BorisJohnson